 Symptom-free testing uses rapid Covid-19 tests (Lateral Flow Devices - LFDs) to identify people who have coronavirus without symptoms.
 An LFD detects the presence or absence of coronavirus from a swab sample.
 The sample is mixed with a buffer solution, which releases and breaks up virus fragments.
 Some of the solution is then dropped on to the LFD.
 The sample runs along the surface of the device's absorbent strip, showing at the end a visual positive or negative result dependent on the presence of the virus.

-Various symptom-free testing programmes are available in Surrey:
+Various symptom-free rapid lateral flow testing programmes are available in Surrey:

-- Collection and delivery of home testing kits
+- Collection and delivery of home rapid lateral flow tests

 - Other national testing programmes including education staff, care homes and businesses